 Community Service: ECS encourages students in K5 through grade 6 to look for ways use their abilities to minister to our community.
 Our classes prepare arts/crafts and regular fine arts presentations to share with residents of assisted living centers in our area.

-Competition: ECS encourages eligible students (grades 3-6) to participate in the Old Dominion Association of Church Schools’ Bible, Fine Arts, & Academic competition each spring.
+Competition: ECS encourages eligible students (grades 4 and above) to participate in the Old Dominion Association of Church Schools’ Bible, Fine Arts, & Academic competition each spring.

 Physical Education: we focus on personal physical fitness and the development of skills required in team sports in our PE classes.